Setup Next.js renderer

 Overview

-In this mode, the external Next.js renderer handles the requests that it can process and serves as a proxy and forwards all other requests to Sitefinity CMS, which means that it is possible to display some pages via the Next.js rendering engine and the rest would fallback to the default Sitefinity CMS rendering.
-This allows gradual page by page migration from the classic Sitefinity CMS pages to Next.js or having some of the pages rendered by Next.js and the rest handled by the Sitefinity CMS.
+In this mode, the external Next.js renderer handles the requests that it can process and serves as a proxy and forwards all other requests to Sitefinity CMS.
+This means that it is possible to display some pages via the Next.js rendering engine and the rest would fallback to the default Sitefinity CMS rendering.
+This allows gradual page by page migration from the classic Sitefinity CMS pages to Next.js or having some of the pages rendered by Next.js and the rest handled by Sitefinity CMS.

 The following article describes how to setup Sitefinity CMS to work with a standalone Next.js application as renderer.